-- The northern end of the corridor between Banks Road and Hilltop Needmore Road. - Downtown Fuquay-Varina between Church Street and Academy Street. - The southern end of the corridor between McKinney Parkway and Pine State Street segments between Judd Parkway and Banks Road exhibit moderate to significant traffic volume, with the segment between Banks Road and Hilltop Needmore Road exhibiting the highest car traffic volume.
+- •The northern end of the corridor between Banks Road and Hilltop Needmore Road. - Downtown Fuquay-Varina between Church Street and Academy Street. - •The southern end of the corridor between McKinney Parkway and Pine State Street volume of cars for segments along the corridor during morning peak travel times (6 a.m. to 10 a.m.) in 2016.
+Most segments along the corridor do not exhibit significant car traffic volume during this time.
+The segments between Judd Parkway and Banks Road exhibit moderate to significant traffic volume, with the segment between Banks Road and Hilltop Needmore Road exhibiting the highest car traffic volume.